Stone, Staffordshire: Sport

+Stone Old Alleynians F.C is the largest football club in the Midland’s region, with over 70 teams and 1,600 members, being based at Alleyne’s Sports Centre, Stone.

+Staffordshire County Cricket Club play Minor Counties Championship matches at Lichfield Road, as do the town's cricket club, Stone Cricket Club.

 Media

 Television

 Television news is covered by BBC Midlands Today and ITV Central, both of which come from Birmingham.
 Stone can receive good to marginal signals from the Sutton Coldfield transmitting station and from The Wrekin transmitting station, which can be received in the higher parts of town.

 Radio

-Stone's local radio stations are Signal 1 and BBC Radio Stoke, which broadcast from studios in Stoke-on-Trent.
-However, some parts of the town can also receive Free Radio Black Country and Shropshire, Greatest Hits Radio, BBC WM, BBC Radio Cymru and Heart and Smooth from the West Midlands and North West.
+Stone's local radio stations are Hits Radio Staffordshire & Cheshire and BBC Radio Stoke, which broadcast from studios in Stoke-on-Trent.
+However, some parts of the town can also receive Hits Radio Black Country & Shropshire, Greatest Hits Radio, BBC Radio WM, BBC Radio Cymru and Heart and Smooth from the West Midlands and North West.

 Newspapers

-Stone is covered by two daily newspapers, The Sentinel from Stoke-on-Trent and the Express and Star from Wolverhampton.
+Stone is covered by two daily newspapers: The Sentinel from Stoke-on-Trent and the Express and Star from Wolverhampton.

 The weekly Staffordshire Newsletter and the bi-monthly Stone and Eccleshall Gazette also cover the town.